DesislavaMetodieva/Password-generator/README.md

 # Password-generator

 # Description
-This is a an app that runs in the browser and features dynamically updated HTML and CSS, all powered by JavaScript code.
+This is an app that runs in the browser and features dynamically updated HTML and CSS, all powered by JavaScript code.
 The app has a clean user interface that is responsive, ensuring that it adapts to multiple screen sizes.
 The application generates a password based on criteria collected during series of prompts presented to the end-user.
 Once the end-user picks their criteria, the app writes the generated password on the page.

 # Installation
 No need for specific installation, you need only a web browser and good internet connection to visit the URL below and open the console.